 - SHA1 Fingerprint C8:C2:23:33:45:9D:2C:44:F4:3A:CE:9C:71:4B:B0:E1:3B:8F:5C:FD

 To connect to your server, you need the destination address, port, and password.
-Everything has been sent to you in an e-mail with information about setting up a virtual server.
+Everything will have been sent to you in an e-mail with information about setting up a virtual server.